 We both caught a lot of fish.
 I generally lose count somewhere over five.
 I kept catching fish after I lost count, so it qualified as a "many" day.
 (My simplified counting system for fish is 1, 2, a few, and many.)
 The best part of the day was learning and practicing the flip cast - and having it produce fish.
 The worst part of the day was that long, steep hike back out of the canyon.

 The following day we fished a stream that was essentially just a series of pools.
 The stream did not offer many bank eddies on the far side, but I still tried to drop the minnow plug as close to the far shore as I could.
-In the past, I have lost a fair number of spinners and spoons doing that, but minnow plugs (even sinking minnows) don't seem to go directly to the bottom and catch between rocks like the spinners and spoons do.
+In the past, I have lost a fair number of spinners and a few spoons doing that, but minnow plugs (even sinking minnows) don't seem to go directly to the bottom and catch between rocks like the spinners and spoons do.
 That may be another reason Japanese lure fishermen prefer minnow plugs to either spinners or spoons when fishing mountain streams.

 On Sunday I used a Daiwa Silver Creek 50S Black Gold sinking minnow, after having replaced both factory treble hooks with Cultiva S55M size 8 single hooks.
 I didn't lose any to snags in the shallow water close to shore - just as I didn't lose any of the Palms Alexandra to snags in shallow water the previous day.
 Casting just a bit too far when targeting the shallow water near shore was another story, though.